🚀

 Solution

 The redesigned app focused on three main areas: making onboarding simpler, enhancing the match scheduling process, and boosting premium feature adoption.
-As an avid tennis player and user of this app, I developed a scheduling tool that made setting up matches quick and easy.
-I also updated messaging to highlight the value of a subscribing to a premium account.
-The new onboarding flow helped new users get started faster, paving the way for greater engagement and increased use of premium features.
+As an avid tennis player and user of this app, I also introduced new features, such as a scheduling tool that made setting up matches quick and easy.

 Process